top of page

 Marc nodded.
 “Yes.
 Thank you for asking.”
 He returned to the back of the classroom and sat down, putting the wet towel over the back of his neck.
 “Who’s next?”

-Kyle in the third row stood up, holding his notes under his right arm.
+In the third row, Kyle stood up, holding his notes under his right arm.
 The rest of the class watched him walk to the front.

 * * * *

-The alarm clock jerked Marc awake the following day, being Friday.
+The alarm clock jerked Marc awake Friday morning.
 He thought he’d heard Principal Richie’s voice again, but it was only in his head.
 His mental cloudiness was even worse than the day before.
-He couldn’t have imagined Principal Richie’s voice in class because his students heard it, too.
+He couldn’t have only imagined Principal Richie’s voice in class because his students heard it.

 Sitting upright made his bedroom tilt considerably until he lay down again.
-Consigning himself to his bedroom, he grabbed his cellphone off his nightstand from where it lay in front of a picture of his wife, Gwynn.
+Consigning himself to his bedroom, he grabbed his cellphone off his nightstand, which lay in front of a picture of his wife, Gwynn.

 “Erica,” Marc said to the office secretary.
 “This is Marc Krause.
 I regret to tell you I have a terrible flu.
 I’m calling in sick today.”